Porter Says Goodbye After 47 Years of Writing the Law Review

 Estate Planning 101 (Continued)

 More often than not our parents’ estates and financial affairs are not in order.
 Last week we explored how the kids’ involvement in the family’s estate planning can be beneficial.
-Of course, on the illness or death of a parent the lack of a current will or trust [...]
+Of course, on the illness or death of a parent the lack of a current will or trust and [...]

 Talking to Your Parents About Their Will and Estate Planning